guilhemmarchand/trackme/docs/userguide.rst

 - **data_index:** the name of the index(es) where resides the data
 - **data_sourcetype:** the name of the sourcetype(s)
 - **last time:** a human readable value of the latest time data was seen for this data source (respectively from limitations of the short and long term trackers time range scopes)
+- **last ingest:** a human readable value of the latest time data was indexed for this data source (respectively from limitations of the short and long term trackers time range scopes)
 - **state:** the state of the data source based on the monitoring rules for this data source
 - **data_last_lag_seen:** the latest lag value in seconds seen for that data source
 - **data_max_lag_allowed:** the maximal value of lag accepted for this data source
 - **monitoring:** the monitoring state of this data source, can be enabled or disabled
 - **data_monitoring_wdays:** defines the week days monitoring rule for the data source, different values are possible and exposed further in this documentation

+**Trackers:**

+The update of the data source monitoring collection is driven by the execution of the data source scheduled tracker reports:

+- TrackMe - Data hosts availability short term tracker, runs every 5 minutes over the last 4 hours
+- TrackMe - Data hosts availability short term tracker, runs every hour over the last 7 days

+Both tracker reports rely on extremely fast and cost less tstats queries.
+Even on very large environments, the tracker's run time and running costs are very limited.

 Interactive drilldown and administration of objects
 ===================================================